SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Introduction

 \subsection{Summarized Findings}

-Our systematization reveals several key findings regarding the current state of the art.
-Historic honeypot fingerprinting principles often still apply as even with LLM simulation, fundamental limitations will give these systems away to a reasonably intelligent adversary.
+Historical honeypot fingerprinting principles often still apply, and we itemize these in Table \ref{tab:honeypot-vectors-llm}.
+Even with LLM simulation, fundamental limitations will give these systems away to an intelligent adversary.
+How to build robust deterministic responses and logic for when to use LLM simulation can assist in believability, cost, and security, but brings us to budding architectural needs for LLM honeypots

-Architecturally, we identify an emerging canonical model for LLM-honeypots that incorporates components for filtering, state management, and generation, but we note a significant gap in open-source tooling.
-We find the field has developed a valuable trichotomy of evaluation criteria and methodologies: deceptiveness (human evaluation), accuracy (statistical), overall (real-world deployments).
-Yet there persists an evaluation paradox: while multiple methodologies exist, their utility is hampered by a real-world "data desert" of low-sophistication traffic, making it difficult to measure progress against meaningful threats.
-This leads to our finding that the appropriate target for these systems is not skilled humans, whom they are unlikely to deceive, but the emerging threat of sophisticated automated agents.
+Architecturally, we identify an emerging canonical model for LLM-honeypots (Figure \ref{fig:architecture}) that incorporates components for filtering, state management, and generation, but we note a significant gap in open-source tooling.
+We systematize evaluations of LLM honeypots in the research into a four-fold set of criteria---believability, fidelity, attacker costs/intelligence, defender cost---each with different methodologies.
+This provides a framework for the ``what'' and ``how'' to measure honeypot performance, and lays the groundwork for comparison and optimization.

+Importantly, there persists an evaluation paradox: while methodologies exist, their utility is hampered by a real-world ``data desert".
+Most studies use real-world deployments generating high volumes of low-sophistication attack traffic, for which LLM simulation is likely too costly and sophisticated or small human user studies, an attacker too smart for LLM simulation alone to be convincing.
+This leads to our finding that the appropriate target for these systems is neither pre-scripted bots nor skilled humans, but the emerging threat of sophisticated automated agents.
+Against an LLM-powered adversary, LLM honeypots offer potential for long-term occupation and denial-of-wallet (DOW) attacks.
+Hence, we argue that the field should optimize systems towards this attacker, and measure progress against this more appropriate class of threats.

 Finally, we find that while automated threat intelligence generation is now possible, it remains in a nascent, proof-of-concept stage, primarily blocked by the lack of large-scale, labeled training data.